snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 ### Template Formatting Section

-The **Formatting** section of a template defines elements used for naming of new snapshots that Sanoid.net creates.
-The default Formatting options provided in the "default" template, on a new install, will result in snapshot names that follow the same format that PERL sanoid creates.
+The **Formatting** section of a template defines elements used for naming of new snapshots that SnapsInAZfs creates.
+The default Formatting options provided in the "default" template, on a new install, will result in snapshot names that follow the same format that Jim Salter's sanoid creates.
 For example, a daily snapshot taken on 2023-06-22 at 14:00:00 (local time) will be named "path/to/dataset@**autosnap\_2023-06-22\_14:00:00_daily**".

-These settings do not affect operation of Sanoid.net in any way _other_ than in how it will name snapshots created on datasets with that template applied.
+These settings do not affect operation of SnapsInAZfs in any way _other_ than in how it will name snapshots created on datasets with that template applied.

-Pruning of existing snapshots is in no way affected by these settings, as Sanoid.net keeps metadata defining what a snapshot _is_ in ZFS properties, which are not affected by these settings.
+Pruning of existing snapshots is in no way affected by these settings, as SnapsInAZfs keeps metadata defining what a snapshot _is_ in ZFS properties, which are not affected by these settings.

-If you use a heterogeneous setup combining both PERL sanoid and Sanoid.net, you MUST use Formatting settings that correspond identically to PERL sanoid's configuration, or else PERL sanoid will misinterpret or skip them entirely, as PERL sanoid decides what a snapshot is and what to do with it based solely off of its name.
+If you use a heterogeneous setup combining both sanoid and SnapsInAZfs, you MUST use Formatting settings that correspond identically to sanoid's configuration, or else sanoid will misinterpret or skip them entirely, as sanoid decides what a snapshot is and what to do with it based solely off of its name.

 Note that all settings must conform to ZFS identifier rules, as they apply